 Bavaria’s 12.5 million inhabitants, living in an area roughly the size of South Carolina, are culturally divided between the North and South.
 This is clearly evidenced through the different language patterns and dialects, conservative versus liberal attitudes and, of course, cuisine!
+View recipes showcasing the diversity of Bavarian food at Recipes from Bavaria.

 A Protected Specialty